 Note: You must create a persistent highlight set for highlighted terms to appear in your documents.
 See Persistent highlight sets for more information.

 - Click the name of your search terms report.

 - Enter your terms in the text box so that each term appears on a separate line.

 Alternatively, you can also click the Dictionary link to display the Dictionary Search pop-up.
 In the pop-up you can perform searches using fuzziness, proximity, and stemming.
 Click Copy to List to add the Dictionary search results to the New Terms text box.

 Note: Each line is treated as an individual dtSearch query.
 For more information about dtSearch, refer to dtSearch.

-Note: By default, highlighted terms appear as black text with a magenta background.
+Note: By default, highlighted terms appear as black text with an orange background.

 To remove terms from the search terms report:

-- Select the checkbox next to the term(s) you want to remove under Existing Terms.
+- Select the checkbox next to the terms you want to edit, and then click Edit.

 - Click Delete.